SofthouseVxo/Education/courses/backend-api/lectures/markdown/lecture-backend-api-6-persistence.md

 * Relational data by referring to _ids of other schemas

 ---
-#### UUID
-A universally unique identifier (UUID) is a 128-bit number used to identify information in computer systems

-**"145e6b0a-ffb7-48b9-a9ca-13377cd7c4b7"**

-- No need to centrally coordinate IDs
-- the probability to find a duplicate within 103 trillion version-4 UUIDs is one in a billion.
-- Won't collide before the heat death of the universe, probably
-- Collisions are historical events

----
 #### Executing queries

 Mongoose calls are asynchronous and takes a callback on the format

 ```JavaScript
 callback(error, result) // It's not a promise
 ```